Is your heart aroused at work? Does it sing in what you do?

 This may sound like a strange, perhaps slightly dodgy title for this site.
 Don’t worry, despite the success of Fifty Shades of Grey & another type of arousing fiction, this is actually a book sharing what poetry can teach us about how to survive the workplace.

+Its subtitle is much clearer – “Poetry and the Preservation of the Soul at Work“.
 Before that too threatens to put you off reading further, let me explain why I think this is relevant to all readers.

 This is not a theoretical book or one for poetry buffs.
 Rather, through the metaphors & stories used in a number of classic poems/epics, the author explores struggles to which we can all relate.
-These include finding your own voice in work, the struggle to be authentic, coping with power, retaining creativity and how to maintain motivation when it all feels like dust.
+These include finding your own voice in work, the struggle to be authentic, coping with power, retaining creativity & how to maintain motivation when it all feels like dust.